bmaximuml/groups/README.md

     Specify the file to be targeted by the Flask development web server
 * `export FLASK_ENV=development`
     Set the environment to development to use the Flask development web server

+## Usage
+* `flask run`
+    Start a development web server to host the website locally on port 5000
+* `flask shell`
+    Enter a Python terminal in the context of the application